Dozodouzo/supybot-git/README.md

 Leading spaces in any line of the message are discarded, so you can format it nicely in the file.

 As mentioned above, there are a few things that can be configured within the Supybot configuration framework.
 For relative paths, they are relative to where Supybot is invoked.
 If you're unsure what that might be, just set them to absolute paths.
 The settings are found within `supybot.plugins.Git`:

-* `configFile`: Path to the INI file.
-Default: git.ini

 * `repoDir`: Path where local clones of repositories will be kept.
 This is a directory that will contain a copy of all repository being tracked.